GRIEVANCE PROCEDURES FOR FACULTY, STAFF, AND STUDENTS

 Scope: These procedures pertain to the following discrimination complaints; race, religion, color, disability, national origin, ancestry, age, status as a veteran, sexual orientation, marital status, parental status, gender identity and gender expression.
 Any complaint that is sex based, including but not limited to sexual harassment, sexual violence, or other sexual misconduct shall be treated as sexual violence for all purposes and governed by ESU Policy 1.03 – Title IX Sexual Harassment, Discrimination, and Retaliation for Employees, Students and Visitors.

-Responsible Office: Human Resources; Enrollment Management and Student Success
+Responsible Office: Human Resources; Division of Student Success

 Policy Statement: Procedures for the resolution of complaints should be thorough yet expeditious to the extent possible.
 These procedures are specifically designed to process complaints which fall within the purview of the University's affirmative action and harassment and/or discrimination policies and which involve University personnel or students as principals.
 Complaints filed under these grievance procedures involve discrimination and/or harassment and shall not be used in addition to other existing University grievance procedures.